Clubs tend to be used the most on weekdays around 6-8pm and weekends in the mornings.

 The attached model represents the possible pathways that can be available for rowers at clubs.
 To maximise participation, clubs should think about being as flexible with these as possible, allowing members to move easily between groups if they want to vary the type of rowing they do or alter their commitment levels.

 This is obviously just a model and can be adapted to suit your club’s needs.
-If you would like input from British Rowing staff on ways of developing your club please contact your Community Support Manager.
+If you would like input from British Rowing staff on ways of developing your club please contact the Community Support team.